just1bit/duet-edge-realtime/docs/V1_EXECUTION_MANUAL.md

 4. Fake NDJSON replay;
 5. Real NDJSON replay for orientation, drift, flips, ground axis, naturalness, and window boundaries.

 Record useful visual judgments or screenshot/timestamp references under `Viewer Review` in `acceptance-notes.md`.
-Real NDJSON review applies only to the GPU profile.
+The GPU profile includes real NDJSON review.
 The service and web-server logs are archived automatically; stopping the web server with Ctrl-C is an accepted completion.

 ## 13. Stage 10 — 50-Step Baseline